MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/content-pipeline/walkthrough.md

 # Using the MonoGame Pipeline Tool

 _The MonoGame Pipeline Tool is used to create and manage MonoGame content projects.
-The files in content projects are processed by the Monogame Pipeline tool and outputted as .xnb files for use in CocosSharp and MonoGame applications._
+The files in content projects are processed by the MonoGame Pipeline tool and outputted as .xnb files for use in CocosSharp and MonoGame applications._

 The MonoGame Pipeline Tool provides an easy-to-use environment for converting content files into **.xnb** files for use in CocosSharp and MonoGame applications.
 For information on content pipelines and why they are useful in game development, see [this introduction on content pipelines](~/graphics-games/cocossharp/content-pipeline/introduction.md)